Ready to say goodbye to student loan debt for good? Learn More

 You have a right to dispute any incorrect information that appears on your report.
 You can find this information by getting your free credit report each year and looking for common errors.

 If you've checked your credit report and found an error, you’ll need to file a dispute with the CRA reporting the error.
 The CRA also has to contact the creditor who furnished the information, but it doesn’t hurt for you to send a copy of the dispute to the furnisher as well.
 Remember, the furnisher is the creditor or debt collection agency that reported the inaccurate information to the credit bureau.
-Upsolve has more information on how to write an effective and complete dispute letter.
+Upsolve has more information on how to write an dispute letter.

 Once you send a dispute letter, the CRA gets in touch with the creditor to get the information validated.
 If the creditor can't validate the disputed issue on your credit report within 30 days, then the CRA must remove the item from your credit report because it’s unverifiable information.
 The 30 days can be extended to 45 days if you send additional information within the 30-day period.
 If an item gets removed from your credit report, check to make sure it hasn’t reappeared later.